bsstahl/CognitiveInheritance/Posts/Understanding-gpt-tokenization.md

 ### *cl100k* Tokenization Replacements

 The key to the tokenization process using *cl100k* is the replacements data, found in the [cl100k_base.tiktoken file](https://github.com/bsstahl/AIDemos/blob/master/Tokenizer/Tokenizer/data/cl100k_base.tiktoken) in the code sample.
 This file contains a list of Base-64 encoded strings, and the token that each string represents.
 A decoded version of this file can be found in {PageLink:cl100k-token-replacements|this table}.

 [TODO: Walk throught the sample code, explaining how the Encode and Decode methods work]

+### Invalid UTF-8 Sequences

+One of the things that concerned me when learning about this process was the fact that a number of tokens translated to invalid UTF-8 sequences.
+This didn't seem right since all input text is encoded as UTF-8 characters.
+One thing I've learned as an Engineer, if something seems off or doesn't make sense, it means there is a much greater liklihood of something being actually wrong, either in my implementation or my understanding of the process.

+Fortunately this particular oddity is not actually indicative a problem, but is instead an artifact of the training and encoding processes that generally only occurs during the use of characters other than those typically used in English.

+I will explain with an example using token *1717*.
+This token is replaced by the byte sequence *0x20 0xC3*, which is a space character followed by a byte that does not represent valid UTF-8 on its own.
+This would be a problem if this token were ever used by itself or at the end of a sequence of tokens since that would leave a byte hanging that couldn't be translated into UTF-8.
+However, there is no way for a token like this to be used by itself or at the end of a sequence as long as the text it is representing has been properly encoded as UTF-8.
+Instead, such a token is always followed by at least one additional token, which will result in one or more valid UTF-8 characters.

+If for our example, the *1717* token is followed by token *104* (*0xAB* -- also invalid on its own), it combines with the *0xC3* left over from the *1717* token, forming the sequence *0xC3 0xAB*, which is the UTF-8 character "ë".
+Similarly, if *1717* were combined with token *109* (*0xB1* -- again invalid Unicode), we'd get the sequence *0xC3 0xB1*, the Spanish character "ñ".

+This means that if we encode the Spanish exclamation "Vaya, ñu" ("Wow, wildebeest") into tokens, we would get the sequence *[53,12874,11,1717,109,84]*.
+Note the *1717,109* combination towards the end of the squence.
+These integers represent a set of UTF-8 characters that are encoded into tokens where the tokens can't all be translated to valid UTF-8 characters individually.

 ## Intriguing Token Findings